University of Minnesota Solar Vehicle Project: Administration

-In addition to the five subteams, there is also an executive team composed of leads from each subteam.
-The executive team is responsible for ensuring engineering timelines remain on track and the team remains funded and in good standing with the University.
+In addition to the five subteams, there is an executive team composed of leads from each subteam.
+The executive team is responsible for ensuring engineering timelines remain on track and the team remains funded and in good standing with the university.

 As with any student group at the University of Minnesota, UMNSVP must have a faculty advisor.
 The faculty advisor is not directly involved with the design or construction of the car, but performs executive duties and serves as a contact to the University.
 The current faculty advisor for the team is Professor David Orser (Electrical and Computer Engineering).
 Previous faculty advisors include Professors Jeff Hammer, Patrick Starr, Virgil Marple, Paul Imbertson, and Philip Cohen.

-Good Luck Charms
+Good-luck charms

-The team has a number of good luck charms that are brought with to race events.
-These good luck charms include the Counter Sink, and garden gnomes David Chrome Tip and David Chrome Tip Jr.
+The team has several good-luck charms that it brings to race events.
+They include the Counter Sink and garden gnomes David Chrome Tip and David Chrome Tip Jr.

 Cars

 The University of Minnesota Solar Vehicle Project has built 14 cars in its history: